JakeSidSmith/existential-proxy/README.md

 2. A callback that will be passed a proxy to this object
 3. The new value to be set at the returned proxy key

-Some important things to note:

-1. The return type will always match the input type - if keys are nullable, they will still be nullable even if set by this function
-2. Keys that when cast to a number are a valid integer (including negative values) will produce arrays if the parent object is undefined or null.
-This is because there is no way to detect if trying to access values from an array or object if the target is undefined or null (all keys; `.a`, `[0]`, are only available as strings when using a proxy).

 ```typescript
 // Will return the provided value (essentially replacing the input object)